serverless-heaven/serverless-aws-alias/README.md

 Any other use with the further exception of lambda event subscriptions (see below) is strongly discouraged.

-## Log groups (not yet finished)

-Each alias has its own log group.
-From my experience with Serverless 0.5 where all aliased versions put their logs into the same group, this should be much cleaner and the removal of an alias will also remove all logs associated to the alias.
-The log group is named `/serverless/<alias stack name>`.
-So you can clearly see what is deployed through Serverless and what by other means.

 ## Resources

 Resources are deployed per alias.
 So you can create new resources without destroying